 That all sits below a giant slideshow reel promoting the big content of the moment — such as The Mandalorian, Encore! and Captain Marvel — and I wish this were more under your control or built around what you've watched or set as your preferences.
 How do I know it's not?
 There has been zero reason for the cards for the live-action Lady and the Tramp remake or High School Musical: The Musical: The Series to show up there, but there they are anyway.
 At $6.99 per month for the ad-free version of the service, though, this is a quibble.

 To sort through Disney Plus differently, navigate to the menu on the left, which is where you'll find the option to search, open your Watchlist — tap the plus (+) in a show or movie page to add it — and sections marked Movies, Series (Disney for TV shows), Originals and Settings.
 It's all fairly self-explanatory, and I like how the Movies and Series sections have subsections, so you can drill down to animated TV shows or Ultra HD movies, for example.

 At launch, I found that Disney hadn't nailed the basics when it came to continuing a program you paused or didn't finish.
 While a Continue Watching row appeared on the home screen early on, it disappeared hours later.
 Thankfully, Disney got it fixed in the two weeks following launch.

-On Nov.
-21, I noticed a "resume" button on movie pages, such as on Avengers: Endgame.
-On Nov.
-26, the home screen finally felt complete, as the Continue Watching row came arrived on the home screen.
+After its launch, I noticed a "resume" button appear on movie pages, such as on Avengers: Endgame.
+Later, the home screen finally felt complete, as the Continue Watching row came arrived on the home screen.

 Currently, the one thing I'd like Disney to add is a Restart button next to the Resume button, in case you'd rather start over.
 For those of us who can't remember where we left off (late night binge-watching can lead to sleepy eyes) it would be a helpful addition.